Bourses look to exotic market tech deals to revive revenue

 TRADING PLACES

 But the numbers raise doubts.
-The LSE's technology business grew by only 2.5 million pounds in the last quarter, not nearly enough to offset a 12 million pound drop in trading revenue.
+The LSE's technology business grew by only 2.5 million pounds ($3.90 million) in the last quarter, not nearly enough to offset a 12 million pound drop in trading revenue.

 Similarly, while NYSE's trading revenue fell $24 million, its technology services business rose $5 million, while Nasdaq saw both trading and technology revenue drop.